Banner Image

 rolled stainless tubing now a hoop rolled stainless hoop on a welding tabel

-Ok yeah it is pretty bad when you look at it from the side :/ Time to convince it to be more planar.
+It is pretty bad when you look at it from the side, time to convince it to be more planar.
 There's a bit of work cut out for us here, the hoop is quite twisted.
 The off-axis height difference is about +1 inches at the maximum, which tracks as the tube was physically generated as a coil.

 stainless tubing that is floppy stainless tubing that is floppy